ASHVINI-KUMAR07/Metacrafters_Polyproof_Assessment-3/README.md

 npx hardhat newcircuit --name newcircuit
 ```
 ## Contact
-For any questions, feel free to reach out via Mail(ashvinikumarcuchd123@gmail.com).
+For any questions or inquiries, feel free to reach out via Mail(harshdeepsingh2809@gmail.com) or open an issue in the GitHub repository.